-In The Washington Post Newspaper collection, you will find administrative files relating to editorial, personnel and planning matters.
+The Washington Post Newspaper collection contains administrative files relating to editorial, personnel and planning matters.
 You will also find organizational charts and informational pamphlets.
 The Post’s Springfield, Virginia satellite printing plant is formally opened on Nov.
 7 enabling the newspaper to be printed using cold type.
-It also allows the newspaper to create weekly zoned section called the Maryland, District and Virginia Weeklies.
+It also allows the newspaper to create a weekly zoned section called the Maryland, District, and Virginia Weeklies.

 The newspaper first gained national fame in the early 1970s after Post reporters Bob Woodward and Carl Bernstein uncovered the Watergate scandal.
 This political scandal revealed illegal activities on the part of President Richard Nixon during his reelection campaign and ultimately led to his resignation.
 The Post received a 1973 Pulitzer Prize for its reporting.